Lily G. Gorman, CRC

-Lily Gorman is a research and laboratory assistant at the Boston Center for Memory.
-She primarily assists the laboratory coordinator on clinical trials for Mild Cognitive Impairment, Alzheimer's disease, and related dementias.
-She spends the majority of her time working with patients receiving infusions and processing laboratory materials.
-She hopes to also provide further assistance on other research studies at BCM.
+Lily Gorman began her career at Boston Center for Memory as a research and laboratory assistant.
+She assisted the laboratory coordinator in clinical trials and spent the majority of her time working with patients receiving infusions and processing laboratory specimens.
+She also provided support to the research program.

 Before starting at BCM, Lily worked as a Registered Behavior Technician to perform ABA therapy to children with autism spectrum disorders.
 She has also been employed as a Special Education Assistant for medically fragile middle and high school students.